 Our own preference is for unilateral dollarization, now rather than later.
 The sooner the government eliminates the lingering uncertainty in the currency board-like system, the sooner interest rates can fall and the sooner Argentina's economy would benefit.
-Unilateral dollarization does not require the approval of the US government or the involvement of the US Federal Reserve System.
+Unilateral dollarization does not require the approval of the U.S. government or the involvement of the U.S. Federal Reserve System.

 Argentina would need about \$15 billion to replace the peso monetary base with dollars.
 This swap of currencies would be feasible to implement, because, in consequence of the Convertibility Law, the central bank's liquid reserves are about \$24 billion.
-The resulting currency swap would generate a seigniorage benefit for the US government, so it is hard to understand why the United States would disapprove of dollarization in Argentina.
-Even if it did, however, consider that of the total supply of US dollar paper money, which is about \$470 billion, 50% to 70% is held outside the United States.
-Almost none has migrated abroad with the official approval either of the US government or of the governments whose people hold the dollars.
-Russians, for example, have acquired over \$40 billion of dollar notes through normal channels of trade, in spite of efforts by the Russian government to discourage the holding of dollars and to prohibit their use in retail trade.
-Argentina could acquire US dollars in a similar manner.
-The approval of the US government would be convenient to have, but it is not essential.
-Even if the US government actively disapproves, Argentina could still dollarize.
-It might have to move settlement of interbank payments from New York to someplace outside the United States, but that would create no great problems; at various times, Panama has done this.
+The resulting currency swap would generate a seigniorage benefit for the U.S. government, so it is hard to understand why the United States would disapprove of dollarization in Argentina.
+Even if it did, however, consider that of the total supply of U.S. dollar paper money, which is about \$470 billion, 50 percent to 70 percent is held outside the United States.
+Almost none has migrated abroad with the official approval either of the U.S. government or of the governments whose people hold the dollars.
+Russians, for example, have acquired more than \$40 billion in dollar notes through normal channels of trade, in spite of efforts by the Russian government to discourage the holding of dollars and to prohibit their use in retail Argentina could acquire U.S. dollars in a similar manner.
+The approval of the U.S. government would be convenient to have, but it is not essential.
+Even if the U.S. government actively disapproves, Argentina could still It might have to move settlement of interbank payments from New York to someplace outside the United States, but that would create no great problems; at various times, Panama has done the same.

 Dollarization may require minor changes in financial regulations, accounting rules, and so on.
 The government, in consultation with the financial community, could appoint a committee of experts to examine matters and make recommendations.
 At the current exchange rate, dollarization should create no legal problems because amounts specified in contracts would not change.
 Dollarization would not create any gaps in financial markets or in reference rates such as base lending rates.
-On the contrary, markets in dollars are much bigger and more extensive than markets in pesos, so it would be easy to find a dollar analog for any contractual obligation in pesos.
+On the contrary, markets in dollars are much bigger and more extensive than markets in pesos, so it would be easy to find a dollar analogue for any contractual obligation in pesos.